2022 Saudi International purse, winner’s share, prize money payout

-The 2022 Saudi International purse is set for $5 million, with the winner's share coming in at $900,000 -- the standard 18 percent payout according to the Asian Tour's prize money distribution chart.
+The 2022 Saudi International purse is set for $5 million, with the winner's share coming in at $1,000,000 -- not the standard 18 percent payout according to the Asian Tour's prize money distribution chart.

 The 120-player field is an event on the Asian Tour schedule, which starts the 2022 season as the flagship event on the schedule.